tidyverse/tidyverse.org/content/blog/tidymodels-2023-q3/index.md

 This release adds 2 new engines to the [`k_means()`](https://tidyclust.tidymodels.org/reference/k_means.html) model. [klaR](https://tidyclust.tidymodels.org/reference/details_k_means_klaR.html) to run K-Modes models and [clustMixType](https://tidyclust.tidymodels.org/reference/details_k_means_clustMixType.html) to run K-prototypes.
 K-Modes is the categorical analog to K-means, meaning that it is intended to be used on only categorical data, and K-prototypes is the more general method that works with categorical and numeric data at the same time.

-If we were to fit a K-means model to a mixed-type data set such `ames`, it would work but under the hood, it applied a dummy transformation on the categorical predictors.
+If we were to fit a K-means model to a mixed-type data set such as `ames`, it would work, but under the hood, the model would apply a dummy transformation on the categorical predictors.

 <div class="highlight">